 Tip 7: Connect with Other Patients

 I know there are patients out there with different perspectives who have learned things I haven’t.
 I encourage you to seek them out.
-There’s an entire community of doctors and patients on Twitter, for example, who are constantly sharing what they know.
+There’s an entire community of doctors and patients online who are constantly sharing what they know.
 Seek them out.

-And if you’ve got a story to tell, questions to ask, or tips to share, please comment on this post for the benefit of others.
-We’d love to hear from you!
+And if you’ve got a story to tell, questions to ask, or tips to share, please share for the benefit of others.

 Did you find this post helpful?